Milky Way at Castle Hill, New Zealand

 Best Sony lenses for Milky Way photography

 Sony has some of the best lenses to shoot the Milky Way.
-Apart from the Sony 20 mm f/1.8 mentioned above, these are my top 3 picks:
+Apart from the Sony 20 mm f/1.8 mentioned above, these are my top picks:

-• Sony FE 14mm f/1.8 GM: One of the most awaited lenses by Sony shooters, and it’s the best option if you want a fast ultra wide-angle lens for Milky Way.
+• Sony FE 14mm f/1.8 GM: One of the most awaited lenses by Sony shooters, and it’s the best option if you want a fast ultra-wide-angle lens for Milky Way.
 It’s also a fantastic lens for Northern Lights, and even though it’s more expensive than the Sigma 14mm 1.8 commented above, this model offers more quality and a significant reduction in size/weight (1 lb/460 gr vs. the 2.5 lb/1170 gr of the bulky Sigma 14 f/1.8).

 • Sony FE 16-35mm F2.8 GM: Wide-angle scenes, details, time-lapse… this is a very versatile lens to shoot the Milky Way.
 I’ve been using it in the field for a long time, and it’s my main go-to lens not only for the Milky Way but also for other night shootings like Northern Lights photography.
 It’s extremely sharp across the entire range with outstanding image quality.
 To me, it’s the best Sony wide-angle zoom lens for shooting the Milky Way.
+If you’re looking for a wider field of view, the Sony 12-24mm f/2.8 might be the way to go; however, this is a much bulkier and heavier lens, which is not ideal for certain setups.

 Best Nikon Lenses for Milky Way Photography